Heisenberg27074/travelPath/README.md

 # travelPath

-Least time travel path project using djikstra algorithm
+Least time travel path project using Dijkstra's Algorithm which is based on gereedy approach